semgrep/semgrep-docs/docs/faq.md

 By default, Semgrep configurations run fully in your CI pipeline and your source code never leaves your environment.
 Only metadata related to Semgrep runs (see the following question) are sent to Semgrep's service.

-However, if you choose to opt-in to Semgrep Assistant, your source code is shared in accordance to tk-continue
+If you choose to enable it, Semgrep Assistant requires code access.
+See the [Privacy and legal considerations](/semgrep-code/semgrep-assistant-code/#privacy-and-legal-considerations) section to understand how your code is stored and retained.

 ### What data is stored?

-[Semgrep](https://github.com/semgrep/semgrep) may send data to Semgrep Cloud Platform in accordance with the [metrics policy](/metrics).
+[Semgrep](https://github.com/semgrep/semgrep) sends data to Semgrep Cloud Platform in accordance with the [metrics policy](/metrics).

-These types of data are scan data and findings data.
+These types of data are **scan data** and **findings data**.

 - Scan data includes project name, CI environment, and scan meta-data.
 - Findings data are used to provide human-readable content for notifications and integrations, as well as tracking results as new, fixed, or duplicate.